 The crowd-funding website Barnraiser supports projects related to sustainable food and farming.
 With a 70% project success rate, Barnraiser is helping farmers raise money to purchase items such as a walking tractor, new fencing, poultry processing equipment or a wood-fired oven.
 Projects range from $2,000 up to $30,000.
 Projects are only funded if the full goal amount is raised.
 Fees amount to 5% for Barnraiser and 4-5% for credit card and payment processing partners.
 Check out www.barnraiser.us to support current projects or create one of your own.

 The Chipotle Cultivate Foundation’s grant-making focuses on supporting family farms that are committed to sustainable farming practices; organizations that are working to develop an affordable, sustainable, pasture-based system of animal production; and organizations promoting better food through innovation or education.
 The foundation accepts grant proposals by invitation only but is eager to hear about organizations and projects via e-mail.

-A project of Food Animal Concerns Trust (FACT), awards grants for projects that help family farmers transition to pasture-based systems, improve the marketing of their humane products, or more generally to enrich the conditions in which the farm animals are raised.
-FACT is increasing the amount of the maximum awards to $2,500 (up from $1,500 per grant).
+Food Animal Concerns Trust (FACT) awards grants for projects that help family farmers transition to pasture-based systems, improve the marketing of their humane products, or more generally to enrich the conditions in which the farm animals are raised.
+Grant cycle usually opens in September, with deadline in November.

 Future Organic Farmer Grants